SiliconLabs/wfx-linux-driver/README.md

 ### Enable/Disable UAPSD

 For some tests, UAPSD is required.
-You can enable it with:
+To get it, you need a kernel compiled with `CONFIG_MAC80211_DEBUGFS`.
+Next, you can enable UAPSD with:

-    echo 0xF > /sys/kernel/debug/ieee80211/phy1/netdev:wlan0/uapsd_queue
+    echo 0xF > /sys/kernel/debug/ieee80211/phy*/netdev:wlan0/uapsd_queue

 Obviously, you can disable UAPSD with:

-    echo 0 > /sys/kernel/debug/ieee80211/phy1/netdev:wlan0/uapsd_queue
+    echo 0 > /sys/kernel/debug/ieee80211/phy*/netdev:wlan0/uapsd_queue

 Debugging
 ---------